miguelleaolopes/HiRezBrainPET_git/README.md

 - `castor-datafileConversionEx_BPET.cc` - A program to convert the txt file to the CASToR format.

 Its with these programs that the data is prepared to be used in the main reconstruction program, `castor-recon.cc`.
-After one needs to compile the project, following the instructions in section [Usage](#usage).
-MODIFIED WITH CORRECT SECTION
+After one needs to compile the project, following the instructions in section [Results - Main program - Reconstruction](#results---main-program---reconstruction).

 ### *BPET_castor_results* folder